CyberZHG/keras-self-attention/README.md

 ![](https://user-images.githubusercontent.com/853842/44250188-f99b6300-a225-11e8-8fab-8dcf0d99616e.gif)

-To use the regularizer, the attention should be returned for calculating loss:
+To use the regularizer, set `attention_regularizer_weight` to a positive number:

 ```python
 import keras